Characters: Homestuck Kids

 - Expressive Shirt: Seen for one panel here.

-- Eye Glasses: Due to the artstyle of Homestuck.
-We never saw John without his glasses on.
+- Eye Glasses: Due to the art style of Homestuck, we never see John without his glasses on.

 - Genius Ditz: John's naively optimistic, quite gullible, not too swift on the uptake, and has absolutely no taste in movies, but he was also able to work out punchcard alchemy, nailed some of Rose and Dave's psychological issues in their birthday letters, and is responsible for more time-travel-based trolling shenanigans than the trolls are.
 And of course, his father and sister are canonically geniuses, so that part's probably literal.